How a solid relationship between CX and brand strategy can superpower your startup

 As the startup market grows, brands find it harder to establish themselves.
 According to QuickBooks, 19% of startup leaders consider competition their biggest challenge.
 But there are ways to stand out.

-We wanted to pick his brain on why strategy and CX are such a good combo, multilingual support, and how to bridge the gap between employee and customer.
+We wanted to pick his brain on why strategy and CX are such a good combo, the benefits of multilingual support, and how to bridge the gap between brand and customer.

 Brand and CX are connected